 Young men need to be able to watch adults manage life with agility.
 Meaning a challenge is what happens when you grow.
+Challenges don’t make us feel dumb or frustrated.
 The challenge is not the one we encounter on the road of growth – outside of ourselves.
 The actual challenge is how we react and deal with the situation.

-Do we frame it as a nuisance to pushed to the side ?
+Do we frame the challenge as a nuisance to pushed to the side ?
 And as a result do the minimum?
 Or do we apply belief in our abilities thus converting the same challenge into a springboard for growth?